InvictusMB/ram-stack/packages/ram-sample-app/README.md

 * one or more `container registration` definitions

 Each `container registration` defines:
-* a naming convention for deriving an export name
+* a naming convention for deriving an export name in source file
-* a naming convention for deriving a registration name within container
+* a naming convention for deriving a registration name within the container
 * a list of decorators to be applied to the exported value before registration
-* a list of modifiers chained to the expression
+* a list of calls chained to the expression

 Autowiring is kickstarted with invoking `registerRULENAME` macro.